-FASB 958-810 clarifies the rules on when a NFP should consolidate their financial statements with another organization.
+FASB 958-810 clarifies the rules on when a NFP should consolidate its financial statements with another NFP organization.
 They consider two requirements: control and economic interest.

 Control is determined multiple ways, the first of which is whether there’s a majority voting interest.
 This is generally determined by looking at the board’s makeup:

 - Are there board members who serve on both organizations’ board of directors?